zeyuz35/zeyuz35.github.io/vault/DFM.inference.q.md

 Truly dynamic factor models tend to be very underdeveloped in general.
 Stock and Watson note in their more recent handbook chapter that there does not exist a comparison between these methods.

+## Stock and Watson 2005

+[@stock_implications_2005] propose the first procedure, which is a modified version of BNIC.
+However, they did not study the consistency properties of this, and such properties are worked out by [@amengual_consistent_2007].
 ## Amengual and Watson (AW07)

 [@amengual_consistent_2007] first compute the residuals of the projection of $X_t$ onto the lagged values of the principal components of $F_t$, then apply [@bai_determining_2002]'s IC on the covariance matrix of those residuals.

 There is some MATLAB code, which needs to be translated to R.

+As far as I can tell, the same assumptions as [@bai_determining_2002] are used.
+That is, factors are assumed to be stationary.

+High level overview:

+1. Re-parameterize the model, such that Y = X - lags of Ft.
+Y therefore corresponds to a factor model with $q$ factors, which correspond to the unobserved factors
+2. Y itself then can be expressed as a static factor model, with q factors, and the factors themselves corresponding to the factor innovations
+3. For the above to work, you need to construct an accurate enough estimator for the Y, which in turn requires an accurate estimator for the factors (and their lags)

+Note that the assumptions that underlie this requires that the Y parameterization to satisfy the BNIC assumptions, because we are essentially running BNIC on Y instead.

+Note that also, in order to get an accurate estimate of the loadings and factors, standard BN assumptions also need to be satisfied by the original static factor model representation.

+Therefore, Y itself needs to satisfy the BN assumptions, and the estimators of F, Lambda, Phi and/or Pi are sufficiently accurate.

+The latter point is usually not a big deal, because under standard VAR assumptions, the VAR estimator (via OLS) is consistent for Phi and/or Pi.
+Even the optimal lag order (p) to be used can be estimated consistenly via BIC.

+This sort of brings us to the original problem: come up with an equivalent representation theorem for breaks int he facotr dynamics.

 ## Bai and Ng (2007) BN07